Venkat-Nithin/Shotgun-assignment/README.md

 **Backend deployed link:** [https://shotgun-assignment.onrender.com](https://shotgun-assignment.onrender.com)
 **Frontend deployed link:** [https://shotgun-assignment-67dg.vercel.app](https://shotgun-assignment-67dg.vercel.app)

-This is a eal-time multiplayer application built with **Express.js** and **Socket.IO** that simulates a turn-based team selection room.
+This is a real-time multiplayer application built with **Express.js** and **Socket.IO** that simulates a turn-based team selection room.
 Multiple users can join a room and take turns selecting players from a common pool in a randomized draft-style format.

 ---